FACH Legislative Priorities

 Ensure Children's Access to Mental Health Care

-Build and fund mental health system by through funding, workforce and access improvements for children to mental health providers and programs.
+Provide a pediatric behavioral health network through funding, workforce and access improvements for children to mental health provers and programs..

 Ensure Critically Ill Children’s Access to Care